What Are the Elements for a Monopolization Claim under the Federal Antitrust Laws?

 The most common way to determine whether an entity has monopoly power is to look at their market share.
 It is, however, dangerous to set a specific percentage as the “required” market share for monopoly, because it really depends upon a number of factors, including, for example, entry barriers.
 It varies in every case.
 But courts usually end up around seventy-percent as the typical bottom share for a monopolist.

 Of course, and this is important, market share is just a proxy for monopoly power.
-If a plaintiff or government agency can show that an entity is exercising monopoly power, in fact, a market-share analysis may not be necessary.
+If a plaintiff or government agency can show that an entity is exercising monopoly power, in fact, a market-share analysis may be unnecessary.
 One example of this is that an action against a government might involve a government entity using its control over the market to boost its own competition in the market.
 In that example, we don’t need to analyze market share to determine whether the entity has monopoly power—we can see that it is exercising monopoly power.

 Once a court determines that the defendant is a monopolist, it must examine whether it has engaged in monopolizing conduct.